On approximations of Feynman path integrals: Abstract

 \chapter{Abstract}

-From the point of view of mathematics, Feynman's path integral approach to quantum mechanics is most interesting because it is a mathematical enigma (and at the same time most useful).
+From the point of view of mathematics, Feynman path integral approach to quantum mechanics is very interesting because it is a mathematical enigma and at the same time a very useful tool in physics.
 One (of the better) attempt(s) to build a bridge between the standard Hilbert space operator model and the path integral approach is based on Trotter-Kato formula.
 In this paper I will look how this approach looks from the point of view of the finite dimensional approximations of the standard model from [HH1].
-In particular, I will show how to approximate Feynman path integrals and how these approximations determine the propagator in the standard model which allows me to give a mathematically rigorous interpretation to (something like) Feynman path integral that gives the correct propagator under reasonable assumptions.
+In particular, I will show how to approximate Feynman path integrals and how these approximations determine the propagator in the standard model which allows me to give a mathematically rigorous interpretation to (something like) Feynman path integral that gives correct propagator under reasonable assumptions.

 1truecm